hyungccho/backbone_material/projects/w7d4-news-reader.md

 0. So, we have a nice `reload` method in our `Feed` model.
 This pulls down the newest entries for the feed.
 It also causes the `updated_at` value for the feed to be refreshed.
-Make a new method, `latest_entries`, that will `reload` the feed if `updated_at` is older than `30.seconds.ago`.
+Make a new method, `latest_entries`, that will `reload` the feed if `updated_at` is older than `30.seconds.ago` (NB: There's nothing magical about 30 seconds, but we do want to throttle our updates so that, when we have many users requesting the same feed in rapid succession, we aren't constantly making requests to the feed for updates).
 Return the association, `entries`, at the end of this method.
 We should now be able to use `latest_entries` as an association that will update the feed if the data in the database is stale and return all `entries`.
-You will find an entry for [this quickly updating feed][quickfeed] in the provided `seeds.rb`; use it to make sure your method works correctly.
+You will find an entry for
+[this quickly updating feed][quickfeed] in the provided `seeds.rb`; use it to make sure your method works correctly.
 0. Let's update the show method for our `FeedsController`.
 Right now, visiting the show route for a feed only includes the information about the feed object.
 We want all the entries for that feed to also be packaged in the JSON.